 - comes with a non-exclusive five-user license (additional licenses may be added for a nominal fee).

-- is available for Windows XP and later.
+- is available for Windows Vista and later.

 - is available on CD-ROM.